I Antique Online

 Hubley Collecting, a little history on these collectible toys.

 Early 1890's the Hubley Manufacturing Company of Pennsylvania began work on Cast Iron Toys and appliances pertaining to the times.
 Mostly toy guns pee shooters and even model horse drawn carriages we're largely popular.
 As the automotive and military markets and designs began to spread so did the style of Hubley vehicles in the 1900's.
 The rare stuff though is any and all cast iron toys.
-By WW2 most of the public donated these collectables to the war effort and toys were melted to become weapons… Continue
+By WW2 most of the public donated these collectables to the war effort and toys were melted to become… Continue

 Added by Big T on April 28, 2008 at 12:03pm — No Comments